GraphicsGlossary/graphicsglossary.github.io/contribution.md

 For example, prefer something like this:

+{: .admonition }
->A **Manifold** is a surface in which every point has a small neighborhood that could be approximated by a flat surface.
+A **Manifold** is a surface in which every point has a small neighborhood that could be approximated by a flat surface.

 <small>*Source: 'Fundamentals of Computer Graphics' by Peter Shirley and Steve Marschner*</small>

 Over something like:

+{: .admonition }
->A **Manifold** is topological space with the property that each point has a neighborhood that is homeomorphic to an open subset of n-dimensional Euclidean space.
+A **Manifold** is a topological space with the property that each point has a neighborhood that is homeomorphic to an open subset of n-dimensional Euclidean space.

 <small>*Source: [Wikipedia](https://en.wikipedia.org/wiki/Manifold)*</small>

-If you ever go for the latter, at least try to quickly explain the technical terms.
+If you ever go for the latter, at least try to quickly explain the technical terms involved.

 ### 2. Understandable for beginners, useful for everyone